Jalal-Aljhny/simple-coffee-listing/README.md

 - Render Coffee list with given data.
 The data should come from a given API or downloaded JSON file.

 - Users can choose to list all products or just available products.

-- Deploy the solution and submit Repository URL and Demo URL.